spencer4404/autocomplete/README.md

 - thought
 - through

-**## `DFS`
+## `DFS`

 ### Code analysis

 - This search is almost exactly the same as BFS, as it pulls the start node using the helper function and then begins the search from there.
-However, instead of using the popleft() method, I just use the pop() method to create the LIFO order (stack).
+However, instead of using the popleft() method, I just use the pop() method to create the LIFO order (stack), and I had to reverse the list I iterate through so that it starts from the "top" of the stack.

 ### Your output

 - the
+- thee
+- there
+- their
 - through
 - that
 - thag
 - thou
 - though
 - thought
-- thee
-- their
-- there

 ### Recursive DFS vs Stack-based DFS

-- In recursive, I'd have to create a helper function that dove through the tree for me, while in stack-based I could just reuse the queue attribute I created for BFS and pull from the other side.
+- In recursive, I'd have to create a helper function that recursively called on itself and dove through the tree for me, while in stack-based I could just reuse the queue attribute I created for BFS but pull from the right side instead of the left.
 I decided to use stack-based as it just seemed more natural to me - I'm not super comfortable with recursion yet, and I also know Python has like a recursion depth limit, and I didn't want to have to deal with all that.
 Prof. McNichols also recommended using a stack in OOP, so that gave me another reason.

 ## `UCS`

 ### Code analysis

-- Put the intuition of your code here
+- Starts by getting the start node using get_start_node(), and initializes priority queue (heapq) with the starting cost at 0.
+It iterates through the heap and pops the lowest code node first.
+If this node completes a word, it's added to the suggestions list.
+For each child, it updates the prefix and computes the new cost, then pushes this child onto the heap.

 ### Your output

-- Put the output you got for the prefixes provided here
+- the
+- thou
+- thee
+- thag
+- that
+- though
+- their
+- there
+- thought
+- through

 ## Experimental

-- Explain here what differences did you see in the suggestions generated when you used BFS vs DFS vs UCS.
+- For BFS, the words come up in order of length, with THE being the shortest word coming first, and THROUGH being the longest coming last.
+For DFS, you explore each letter first before moving on to the next.
+For example, you get all the T-H-E... words first (THE, THEE, THERE, THEIR) before you move on to the other letters.
+For UCS, the output seems a little unordered at first, but looking at the tree you can see that it prioritizes least-cost paths, meaning words with more frequent prefixes are explored first.
+It explores THE first because it costs the least, and through last because T-H-R-... points to nothing else besides THROUGH, making it the most expensive path.